 Patrick McPherson: The increase in 'free lunch' program numbers cries out for greater equity.
-The recent decision of OPS to purchase I-Pads for all and provide 'hotspot' connectivity not only deals with the pandemic but ensures equity for those who most need it.
-It prepares teachers and students for the future using Zoom-type programs and learning activities as well as potential teacher shortages.
-Using technology to provide books and additional learning material, particularly for K-3, provides great opportunity.
+The recent decision of OPS to purchase I-Pads for all and provide 'hotspot'

 Robin Richards: When implementing Ralston's Return to Learning Plan, it became very clear that technology was the core of the conversation.
 Every day we are learning just how important access to technology is to the success of our students whether they are at home or in the classroom.
 By ensuring vital internet access to every child and a 1 to 1 technology plan through out our schools, we are giving every child equal opportunity to access the technology they need as they navigate this Covid era of education.